implydata/distribution-docker/README.md

 docker exec -it imply /bin/bash
 ```

-To kill the container:
+To stop the container:

 ```
-docker kill imply
+docker stop imply
 ```